-100 NORTH FIFTEENTH AVENUE • SUITE 401 PHOENIX, ARIZONA 85007 (602) 542-1500
+100 NORTH FIFTEENTH AVENUE ◆ SUITE 401 PHOENIX, ARIZONA 85007 (602) 542-1500

-September 2014
+September 2015

-The Honorable Janice K. Brewer

-Governor, State of Arizona
+The Honorable Douglas A. Ducey Governor, State of Arizona

-The Honorable Andy Biggs

-President, Arizona State Senate
+The Honorable Andy Biggs President, Arizona State Senate

-The Honorable Andy Tobin

-Speaker, Arizona House of Representatives

-1700 West Washington

-Phoenix, Arizona 85007
+The Honorable David M. Gowan Sr. Speaker, Arizona House of Representatives 1700 West Washington Phoenix, Arizona 85007

-Dear Governor Brewer, President Biggs, and Speaker Tobin:
+Dear Governor Ducey, President Biggs, and Speaker Gowan:

-Pursuant to Arizona Revised Statutes § 41-751, the 2014 Advisory Recommendation provides information concerning the compensation of State employees and an objective assessment of the job market.
+Pursuant to Arizona Revised Statutes § 41-751, the 2015 Advisory Recommendation provides information concerning the compensation of State employees and an objective assessment of the job market.
 This Advisory Recommendation provides important information needed when making decisions affecting Arizona State government and its employees' compensation.

-State salaries are 18% off market salaries.
-In addition, in FY 2015, the market is conservatively estimated to move by 2.5%.
-The cost to bring State salaries up to the prevailing job market would cost approximately \$272.5M.
-Even funding a 2.5% increase to retain the State's current salary level in comparison to market would require \$37.8M.
+This year, State salaries are estimated to be 18.9% off market salaries.
+In addition, in FY 2016, the market is conservatively estimated to move by 2.5%.
+The cost to bring State salaries up to the prevailing job market would cost approximately \$171M.
+Even funding a 2.5% increase to retain the State's current salary level in comparison to market would require \$38.1M.
 Recognizing that funding these changes is not a realistic exercise, the State should nevertheless consider providing some funding for State salaries.

-The recommendation that follows is a conservative strategy that provides very modest increases for the classifications that range from 19.6% off market to 49.1% off market.
+The recommendation that follows is a conservative strategy that provides very modest increases for the classification families that range from 18.9% off market to 23.7% off market.
 Rather than providing an "across the board" increase, we believe that limited funds will best be used by strategically targeting those classification series that are furthest off the market.
 This proposal may not significantly close the overall gap between State salaries and the job market, but it should prevent the State from falling further behind in a number of key job classifications.

-In summary, we recommend funding and allocating agencies with \$10.6M (\$3.95M in General Fund and \$6.65M in Federal and other funds) targeted toward specific classifications that are the furthest off the market, have experienced significant turnover, and are high profile or of critical importance.
-While still a significant increase, we believe this strategy will generate a substantial return in improvements to recruiting and retention.
+In summary, we recommend funding and allocating agencies with \$10.8M (\$4.01M in General Funds) targeted toward specific classification families that are the furthest off the market and have experienced significant turnover.
+While still a significant increase, we believe this strategy will generate a substantial return in improvements to recruiting and retention in the classifications.